 Jennifer is a graduate of Park Tudor School who holds a bachelor’s degree in journalism from Indiana University in Bloomington and a J.D. from the Indiana University School of Law in Indianapolis.
 She is admitted to practice law in Indiana.

-Jennifer lives in Downtown Indianapolis and has two children, Alexandra and Austin.
+Jennifer lives in Downtown Indianapolis with her partner, Michael, two children and two dogs.

 Biology and technical theater.